nicholasg-dev/openshift-rosa-sizing/README.md

 - The algorithm determines the minimum node count of a given instance type needed to satisfy the calculated resource requirements (CPU, Memory, Pods, minimum HA).
 - Utilization percentages are calculated based on the *required resources* (demand with redundancy) divided by the *total capacity* of the proposed number of nodes (supply).
 - For very small workloads where the 3-node minimum is the primary driver for the node count, utilization will naturally appear low.
 This is expected and does not necessarily indicate an inefficient recommendation for minimal workloads requiring HA.
-- For larger deployments, the efficiency scoring penalizes configurations with utilization far above or below the target (default 65%), aiming for a balance between cost efficiency and headroom.
+- For larger deployments, the efficiency scoring penalizes configurations with utilization far above or below the target (75%), aiming for a balance between cost efficiency and headroom.
 Configurations with extremely high utilization (>95%) are filtered out as they lack sufficient buffer.

 ## Cost Estimation